How To Choose The right motorcycle for you?

 Much of this has to do with the physics of the way the bike is set up.

 For one, there is something called rake.
-Rake has to do with the forks and the front wheel of the bike.
+Rake has to do with the bike’s forks and front wheel.
 A bike with a larger rake would be like a chopper with long forks.
 The longer the rake, the more the bike wants to go straight.
-That means you can take your hands off the handlebars and it will still continue straight.
-The bike that Peter Fonda rode in “Easy Rider” was like that, but the rake need not be that much of an extreme to affect the handling.
+That means you can take your hands off the handlebars, and it will continue straight.
+Peter Fonda’s bike in “Easy Rider” was like that, but the rake did not need to be that extreme to affect the handling.

-Longer rake bikes are great for highway riding, but they are not so good for twisty back roads.
+Longer rake bikes are great for highway riding but unsuitable for twisty back roads.

 So, are you going on highways or country roads?

-Perhaps you like the idea of being able to bring a lot of things with you, as for long trips.
+Perhaps you like the idea of being able to bring a lot of things with you for long trips.
 You want the most comfort possible for you and maybe a passenger.
-A bagger, or cruiser styles are great for that, because they are bigger bikes with a comfortable seats and opportunities to store your luggage.
+A bagger or cruiser style is great because they are bigger bikes with comfortable seats and opportunities to store your luggage.

 Then again, you could be a minimalist.
 You like things stripped down.
-Café’ Racer bikes are worth considering as they are motorcycles that have been cleaned down to the bare essentials.
+Café’ Racer bikes are worth considering as they are motorcycles cleaned to the bare essentials.

-And one more piece of advice, if at all possible, buy a used motorcycle for your first bike!
+And one more piece of advice: buy a used motorcycle for your first bike if possible!
 This is for two reasons.
-First, odds are you will dump it or scratch it as some point and quite likely sooner rather than later.
-A used bike will already have its flaws so you won’t feel so bad when you do.
+First, odds are you will dump or scratch it at some point, likely sooner rather than later.
+A used bike will already have flaws, so you won’t feel so bad when you do.
 Second, when you begin to ride you will start noticing more and more about other bikes and what you like.
 Your style may change.
-Many times you can customize your bike to allow for this, but sometimes you may find you want a completely different bike.
-It’s better not to invest in something brand-new only to end up trading it in and loosing money.
+Many times, you can customize your bike to allow for this, but sometimes, you may find you want a completely different bike.
+It’s better not to invest in something brand-new only to end up trading it in and losing money.

 So what’s the best choice for you?
-Something that is comfortable, closely matches the type of riding you will be doing, and suits the person you are!
+Something comfortable closely matches the riding you will be doing and suits the person you are!

 Don’t be in a hurry, you’ve started a great adventure so enjoy every moment along the way!